 For over sixteen years Grace, my constant companion, has been at my side.
-On the deck enjoying the summer sun, sitting on the couch knitting or sleeping on my legs at night.
+On the deck enjoying the summer sun, sitting on the couch next to me while I was knitting, or sleeping on my legs at night.
 When taking pictures of my finished knitting projects there was Grace.
 The two of us got along fine.

 But from the beginning she didn't like being second fiddle to an older and established kitty in the household.
 She really didn't care for Nikko and didn't mind letting her know.
 With a constant chip on her shoulder she would often allow this to carry over to humans, the daughters and grandkiddos often got the brunt of her frustrations.